 Never leave your fryer unattended and if the oil starts to smoke, turn off the fryer immediately to avoid a grease fire.
 Keep a box of baking soda close by and use it to smother flames.
 A small fire extinguisher is also a great kitchen tool to keep close by.

-Best Oil for Frying
+Oils for Deep Frying

 For deep frying, peanut oil is an excellent choice.
 It doesn't smoke or burn until 450 degrees Fahrenheit / 232 degrees Celsius, so you're less likely to generate a great deal of unpleasant smoke or start a fire with peanut oil because home frying units generally don't get that hot.

 It should be noted that peanut oil is not inexpensive.
 However, if carefully stored, peanut oil can be used repeatedly.
+SEE ALSO: Best Oil For Deep Frying

 Cooking authority Caitlynn Lowe recommends storing your cooled peanut oil in the refrigerator in a container that is airtight and doesn't allow in any light.
 Light and air will speed the spoiling process and result in rancid oil.